goozbach/resume/resume-source.md

 Provide Linux infrastructure support for various clients.
 Services provided include system updates, configuration management (Puppet and/or Ansible), installation server (Cobbler) support and configuration, Bash and Python scripting, and other systems tasks.

+Created and implemented DevOps-style policies and tools to allow customers increased productivity and ease of management.

+Designed, deployed and maintained virtualization environments allowing for more closely matching Development/QA/Production technology stacks.

+Consulting on best practices for tools customers are using, including Cobbler, Puppet, and Ansible.

 As a Linux instructor, taught courses for RedHat training partners, and proctored RHCE and RHCSA exams.

+Developed and authored Linux training for the Linux Foundation.
+Course topics included [Linux Automation](http://training.linuxfoundation.org/linux-courses/system-administration-training/linux-enterprise-automation), and [Linux Network Managment](http://training.linuxfoundation.org/linux-courses/system-administration-training/linux-network-management).

 ###[Coraid][]